PeterBjuhr/shortscore/README.md

 See the [example folder](https://github.com/PeterBjuhr/shortscore/tree/master/example) for an example with resulting score.

-Presently the shortcode notation is closely associated with LilyPond music notation.
-And basic import and export functionality is included.

 ### Advantages of using Shortscore

 When working with a score especially if it is containing several parts it is often very convinient to have easy access to all the different parts at once.
 This is presumably the case when working with a graphical notation software, but in text-based music notation it is less easily obtained.
 In Shortscore you can easily add, remove, copy or remove a full bar for all parts vertically across the score.
 In addition: